 When it comes to generalizing to Libyan areas beyond the cities I visited, an obvious limitation of my study is that most of the areas I visited were dominated by Berber/Amazigh populations.
 In both Nalut and Zuwara, the experience and history of being oppressed during the Qadhafi regime had profound implications for the legitimacy of the new rulers.
 Still, the ethnic and tribal ties – and demarcating lines – seem so strong in Libya that we may speculate that governance among co-ethnics can be relatively smooth even in non-Berber areas.
 To determine whether this is indeed the case, more research will be needed.
 Given that fieldwork in Libya obviously is a risky endeavor, one can perhaps try to collect data through social media or interviews over phone or skype.

-So what are the implications of these local forms of governance for the future of the Libyan state?
-In his review of the topic, Menkhaus states that three broad answers have been given to the question of how significant informal non-state governance can be said to be (Menkhaus 2010, 183–84).
+So, what are the implications of these local forms of governance for the future of the Libyan state?
+In his review of the topic, Menkhaus states that three broad answers have been given to the question of how significant informal non-state governance can be said to be (Menkhaus 2010, p.
+183-84).
 Some claim that local informal governance is insignificant – that is a passing matter that often pales into insignificance after a while.
 Another answer is that informal local governance matters, but that it’s actively harmful, since it can impede the formation of stable formal governance systems.
 The last answer is that informal local governance matter and are positive – that they are vital for people’s security, and can serve as a stepping stone to more formalized governance structures.

 In the borderlands of Western Libya, the first answer does not seem convincing.
 The militias are by now firmly rooted and grounded in local society – through ethnic and social ties, aided by their revolutionary legitimacy, and increasingly through their involvement in the formal and informal economy.
 They are not a passing matter.

 On the question on whether these forms of governance are harmful or not, it is difficult to give a definitive answer.
 At the moment, it is clear that the borderlands of Western Libya have a void of formal authority that is lasting and deep.
 Without the militias, it is probable that these areas would have been far more chaotic than they are today.
 One public official in Nalut was very explicit about this when I interviewed him: “Without the local militias, we wouldn’t have any means at all.
 We have the most important border check point between South Tunisia and Libya.
 Without the militias, we would not be able to staff it.
 As a public official, I don’t have fuel to get to work.
 And I have not been paid for a long time.
 Since the revolution, no one from the central authorities have visited us.
 No one.
-The militias are the only ones who have means and who can control the border”. (interview in Nalut, late July)
+The militias are the only ones who have means and who can control the border”.